-I think it’s a common misconception to equate story with plot.
-Story, however, is much more than what happens between the beginning and the end.
+The critical elements of a story are similar to the ingredients in a recipe.
+Each adds something critical to the final dish.
 Story is the magic you get when you mix ingredients like character and conflict, each in exactly the right proportion.
 Story is a whole greater than the sum of its parts.

-Let’s take a look at the critical ingredients of story souffle:
+Let’s take a high-level look at the critical ingredients of story souffle.

 Plot is what happens in the story.
 It is composed of related events that take the reader from the beginning through the middle to the end.
 The plot usually begins when something *happens* that poses a story question.
 The plot ends when that story question is resolved.